 Patent - Insurance Coverage Advice and Litigation

-Gauntlett & Associates is a trailblazer whose attorneys have set precedent throughout the United States compelling insurance companies to pay client legal expenses incurred in defending patent, infringement lawsuits.
+Gauntlett Law is a trailblazer whose attorneys have set precedent throughout the United States compelling insurance companies to pay client legal expenses incurred in defending patent, infringement lawsuits.
 It is presently representing a number of major corporations either evaluating, negotiating or litigating claims for insurance recovery for select business method patent infringement claims where his clients "occurrence" based commercial/umbrella/excess insurance coverage predate the inception of express patent infringement exclusions.

 Homedics, Inc. v.
 Valley Forge Ins.
 Co., No. SA CV 99-0928 DOC (ANx), 1999 WL 33301457 (C.D.
 Cal.
 Oct.
 29, 1999) (Ownership rights to patent conveyed "title" which was allegedly infringed by Homedics' use in advertisements of similar products to those Nikken maintained rights to exclude others from offering for sale.
 This advertising conduct was an "infringement of title" triggering "advertising injury" coverage.).